BrunoCunhaTeixeira/PFNN-Integration-in-Unity/README.md

 # PFNN-Integration-in-Unity
 As part of my master's thesis, I integrated the Phase-Functioned Neural Network (PFNN) for Character Control by Holden et al. into Unity.
 This implementation is based on the one by Sebastian Starke and extends it by the calculation of the joint angles, the integration of a mesh and new controll options.

-I would like to thank Daniel Holden for his interesting work and the publication of this.
+I would like to thank Daniel Holden for his interesting work and the publication of his paper and articles.
 Also thanks to Sebastian Starke, whose project I used as a basis for my thesis.

 You can find the original PFNN Paper by Holden here: